Don’t be a Scam Victim

-- Protect personal computers by using firewalls and anti-spam/virus software, updating security patches and changing passwords for Internet accounts.
+- Protect personal computers by using firewalls and anti-spam/virus software, regularly installing updated security patches and changing passwords for Internet accounts.

 - Portable computers, tablets and smartphones can be stolen or lost.
 Limit the amount of personal information they contain that can be used for ID theft.
 Be extra vigilant against theft.

 - Don’t give personal information over the phone, through the mail or on the Internet without validating the source.